DeepLcom/google-sheets-example/README.md

 ### Google Account

-You'll also need a Google account so that you can create a Google Sheet then set up and use the plugin.
+You'll also need a Google account to use Google Sheets.

 ## Cost Control and API Consumption Disclaimer